The Therapy Minefield

 NUMBER OF SESSIONS: Variable, from 1 to many, according to the therapist, the model they use and the presenting difficulty.

-BWRT is a psychological therapy developed in 2011 by UK therapist trainer Terence Watts and has enjoyed a speedy rise in popularity in the UK and worldwide, thanks to the success it has enjoyed from the start and its rapid resolution of many psychological and emotional difficulties.
-So profoundly successful is it that it's now employed as the main therapy in a South African mental health clinic, dealing with, among other things, the aftermath of violent trauma and abuse.
+BWRT is a psychological therapy developed in 2011 by UK therapist trainer Terence Watts and launched in 2013 after two years of reseach and testing.
+It has enjoyed a speedy rise in popularity fro the beginning in the UK and worldwide, thanks to the success it has enjoyed from the start and its rapid resolution of many psychological and emotional difficulties.
+So profoundly successful is it that it's now employed as the main therapy in many several South African mental health clinics, dealing with, among other things, the aftermath of violent trauma and abuse.

 PLEASE NOTE: Where there is a possibility that your symptom could have a medical basis, or need medical care, BWRT practitioners are only allowed to work in conjunction with conventional medical care.
 We are not a medical organisation and work only with the psychological aspects of any presenting difficulty.

-You can find a professional BWRT Practitioner under the 'Find a Practitioner' tab on this site, or under the 'Find a Therapist' link at https://www.bbrs.org.uk
+You can find a professional BWRT Practitioner under the 'Find a Practitioner' tab on this site.

 There are several things that might influence your choice of therapist, locality being one of them...
 BUT it would be folly to choose a therapist just because they're close to where you live, on the basis that 'therapy is therapy whoever delivers it.'